-Huchuy Qosqo Trek 2 Days is an off the beaten track experience that takes you to the lesser known yet a prominent Inca site, Huchuy Qosqo Cusco.
+Huchuy Qosqo Trek 2 Days is an off the beaten track experience that takes you to the lesser-known yet prominent Inca site, Huchuy Qosqo Cusco.

 Nestled at 3650 metres above sea level high up in the Vilcabamba Mountain range, overlooking the village of Lamay, Huchuy Qosqo in Quechua means Little Cusco.
 The archaeological complex was built by the Inca emperor Viracocha.

 During the Inca civilization, they did not practise the regular tax system.
 Instead, they controlled the land and labour.
 This allowed them to acquire more land and pass it down in the line of succession.

 Huchuy Qosqo was used as a summer palace by Viracocha.
-During the last days of his rule, he faced revolt from Cancha People.
+During the last days of his rule, he faced a revolt from Cancha People.
 Fearing his life, he handed over the throne of Cusco to his son, Pachacutec and took asylum in Huchuy Qosqo.

-Pachacutec in turn deposed the conflict and took over the role of new Inca Sapa (Inca Emperor).
+Pachacutec in turn deposed the conflict and took over the role of the new Inca Sapa (Inca Emperor).
 On Viracocha’s death, his mummified corpse was stored in Huchuy Qosqo.
 When the Spanish invaded Huchuy Cusco, they removed the mummified corpse and burnt it.

-The complex saw a massive expansion under Pachacutec’s rule.
+The archeological site saw a massive expansion under Pachacutec’s rule.
 He built many farming terraces and built a storage place called Qolqas.
-The farmers stored the dried meat and other grains like, Quinoa and beans here.
+The farmers stored the dried meat and other grains like Quinoa and beans here.

 Huchuy Qosqo Trek 2 Days is a high altitude experience.
 It involves hikes through high mountain passes.
 We highly recommend you to spend 3-4 days in Cusco before the trek to avoid altitude sickness.

 The Andean weather condition is quite unpredictable.
 We highly recommend hiking the trek during the dry season – between March and November.